Is your house overflowing with toys? More isn’t always better, and can even have adverse results. Here are the downsides of having too many toys.

 Too many toys takes away the “specialness” of an item

 I love how my four-year-old has a few special stuffed animals.
 Any more than that can diminish the special bond he has with them.
-Given too many stuffed animals, he wouldn’t develop deep attachments with his special toys.
+Given too many stuffed animals, he wouldn’t develop deep attachments at all.

 Too many toys can spoil kids

 Giving too many toys isn’t the only way to spoil kids, but it can lead to entitlement.
-We create the norm in our kids’ lives and set the standards for what they should expect.
-So if we present them with 10 gifts for the holidays, it’s natural they’re upset if they receive five the next.
+We create the norm in their lives and set the standards for what they should expect.
+If we present them with 10 gifts for the holidays, it’s natural they’re upset if they receive five the next.

 Giving toys all the time will also prevent kids from understanding the concept of “enough.”
-Without limits, kids will want more, never satisfied with what they already have.
-It’s a cycle, where what they have can’t be good enough if they’re always pursuing more.
+Without limits, they’ll want more, never satisfied with what they already have.
+It’s a cycle—what they have can’t be good enough if they’re always pursuing more.

 Rewarding kids’ good deeds with toys tells them that satisfaction is in material items.
 Rewards don’t have to involve a trip to the toy store.
 A simple praise, a hug, or spending time with each other would make many kids happy.

 By not emphasizing toys as the ultimate reward, kids find value in other ways.
-They can play with their current toys or other household items.
-They can play games and hang out with loved ones.
+They can play with their current toys or other household items, play games and hang out with loved ones.